- Why Us?

 When a current or potential tenant shows up to your facility, the manager should be their guide to a great experience.

-Self storage is such a unique industry that your tenants stay longer when they enjoy and trust the property manager.
+Self storage is such a unique industry that your tenants stay longer when they like and trust the property manager.
 This is why hiring a manager is so tricky - you need someone personable, professional, and trustworthy.

 Your manager is a junior partner in your business.
 Be responsive to their ideas - they're on the front lines and may have a better perspective on certain issues.
-They will be more apt to come up with innovative ideas themselves and share them with you, knowing that their thoughts will be heard and not ignored or laughed at.
+They will be more apt to come up with innovative ideas and share them with you, knowing that their thoughts will be heard and not ignored or laughed at.
 They also need to know that you're going to compensate them for their efforts.

 As a self storage owner, you are invested in the success of your storage business, but you also have chosen your employees because they showed you they are capable of doing the job without you hovering over their should.

 You want a property manager who is going to sweep the hallways when they are dirty, keep the office clean, change light bulbs out, etc.

-Even in self storage businesses, the pressure can mount and burst at unexpected moments.
+Like in any business, the pressure can mount and burst at unexpected moments.

 You want a manager who can handle an upset tenant.

 Actions and words spoken during times of stress can often lead to regret and lost business or bad reviews, which will hurt your business over time.

 A good manager knows this and finds ways to make their own work more effective and meaningful.
 They need a desire to please tenants and they need to care about the rental experience they're creating.

 Tenants will appreciate a willingness to do what it takes to make them happy, and facility owners will welcome their disposition to do what it takes to reach success.

-In a self storage facility, as well as most other businesses, mistakes can happen that make the company look bad, they'll upset customers, and they'll upset the ownership (you).
+In a self storage facility, as well as most other businesses, mistakes are going to happen.
+They will make your company look bad, they'll upset customers, and they'll upset the ownership (you).

-A good manager knows how to take responsibility for those mistakes rather than try to find someone to blame, and then they will take it a step further and work to make it right.
+A good manager knows how to take responsibility for those mistakes rather than try to find someone to blame.
+Then you want someone will take it a step further and work to make it right.

-Through these traits, and the many other leadership abilities that a good manager displays, your employees will look to the person you have chosen as a manager to see how they should be acting while performing their job.
+Through these traits, and the many other leadership abilities that a good manager displays, your self storage manager will help your business grow.

-When you choose your self storage facility’s next manager, look for these traits so your company will be in the hands of someone capable of keeping your self storage business successful.
+When you choose your self storage facility’s next manager, look for these traits so your company will be in the hands of someone capable of keeping your business successful.

-To read more about my favorite StoragePug features, take a look at:
+To learn more about building a successful self storage team, take a look at: